thecannawiki/ESP32EnvironmentController/README.md

 * The BME280 and SGP30 are both I2C devices that require 3.3v, GND and pin 21 for SDA and pin 22 for SCL
 * An external fan be controlled via a switching transistor and pin 12 (Tested at 12v)
 * A dehumidifier can be attached via a switching transistor on pin 13.
 Used with a transistor to press a momemary button on my dehumidifer.
 May not work with all dehumidifiers with modification.
+* A Neopixel LED can be connected to 5v and Pin 16 where it will act as a status indicator